2021/22 Monash Budget

 - Funded exciting new projects including a major children's playground, the first Council-funded synthetic sporting pitch and the installation of energy efficient street lighting across the whole city

-- Created a Debt Management Reserve which will see Monash pay down its $15 million accumulated debt within the next four years, and
+- Created a Debt Management Reserve which would see Monash pay down its $15 million accumulated debt within four years

 Adopted Budget - 2013/2014 (pdf, 5MB)